Cleeng/mediastore-sdk/README.md

 ### <a id="Translations"></a><h2>Translations</h2>

+<b>This feature is during the development process.
+Some texts may not be ready for translation yet.</b>

 Translations allow you to add a new language version or to change default wording.
 Currently, `mediastore-sdk` components are available only in English.